dagronf/DSFToolbar/README.md

 You can find pre-made demos under the `Demos` folder

 * `DSFToolbar Demo`: Project for Xcode 12 containing targets for macOS and macCatalyst
-* `DSFToolbar Xcode 11 Demo`: A simple project for Xcode release versions (Xcode 11)

-# Releases

-### 3.0.0

-* Dropped legacy support for older Xcode versions to reduce complexity
-* Move to using [DSFValueBinders](https://github.com/dagronf/DSFValueBinders) to provide two-way binding.

-### 2.0.0

-* Changed Xcode 12 target to `DSFToolbar`  (was originally `DSFToolbar-beta`).

-	Source code imports must change from `import DSFToolbar_beta` to `import DSFToolbar`

-* Changed Xcode 11 target to `DSFToolbar-legacy`  (was originally `DSFToolbar`)

-	Source code imports must change from `import DSFToolbar` to `import DSFToolbar_legacy`

-If you've used then 0.9.6 version of this library, you will need to migrate your projects to use the new targets.
-Your source code will also need to be updated to `import` the correct library module for the target.

-### 0.9.6

-* Initial public release

 # License